atreyeem99/ORCA-keywords/README.md

 - `NR` augmented Hessian Newton-Raphson
 - `SuperCI_PT ` perturbative SuperCI (first order)
 - `OrbStep SuperCI ` or any other from the list above
+- `usekramerssym true ` use Kramers symmetry for the CI